amanxsays/Sluice/README.md

 docker compose up --build
 ```

-Postgres comes up with a healthcheck gating startup order, so `sluice-api` never races it; both `sluice-api` (port 8080) and `mock-upstream` (port 8081) build from their own multi-stage Dockerfiles.
+Postgres comes up with a healthcheck gating startup order, so `sluice-api` never races it; `sluice-api` (port 8080) and `mock-upstream` (port 8081) both build from their own multi-stage Dockerfiles; Prometheus (port 9090) and Grafana (port 3000) start from their official images, no build step needed.

 Enqueue a job:
 ```bash